tejaswinikannan/100_weeks_of_Hevy/README.md

 # 🏋️‍♀️ Workout Analytics Dashboard
-This project explores personal workout trends over a 100-week period using Power BI.
-The goal was to understand workout patterns, time commitment, and goal consistency through visually appealing and insightful dashboards.
+A 100-week analysis of personal workout data using Power BI to uncover trends in workout frequency, time commitment, and goal consistency through clean, interactive dashboards.

 ## 📂 Project Contents
-Hevy_workouts_log_100_weeks.csv — Cleaned dataset of exercise logs across 100 weeks.
+- **Hevy_workouts_log_100_weeks.csv** – Cleaned dataset of 100 weeks of exercise logs.

-Workout_Analytics.pbix — Power BI dashboard file containing multiple visualizations.
+- **Workout_Analytics.pbix** – Power BI dashboard file with all visualizations.

+## How to View
+Open the .pbix file in Power BI Desktop to explore all visuals interactively

 ## 📊 Dashboard Highlights
 ### Workout Consistency Gauge